The Treatment Process

 NA is a support group modeled after Alcoholics Anonymous.
 It provides a community of support for those recovering from other drugs besides just alcohol.
 Members of NA motivate each other to stay committed to sobriety and avoid falling back into patterns of abuse.
 Meetings typically involve individuals sharing their stories of addiction and recovery.

 SMART is a popular alternative to 12-step support groups.
 It teaches recovering addicts strategies to control addictive behaviors by addressing the underlying thoughts and feelings attached to substance abuse.
 SMART recovery utilizes a “4-point” program with steps that can be completed in any order.

-Now that you know more about what to consider when you’re selecting a treatment center, it’s time to get help!
-We have information on thousands of individual treatment centers from across the United States, including one that is the perfect fit for you.
+Since you know more about what to consider when you’re selecting a treatment center, it’s time to get help!
+For more information on treatment options, contact a treatment provider today.